piotrpolak/pepiscms/README.md

 * **Rich Text Editor**

-    Makes you you feel you are using MS Word while editing web site contents.
+    [CKEditor](https://ckeditor.com/) makes you you feel you are using MS Word while editing web site contents.
     You can change text formatting and attach pictures.

 * **Configuration tests on startup**